popsUlfr/steamos-btrfs/README.md

 A configuration file is available to change various filesystem options at [`/etc/default/steamos-btrfs`](files/etc/default/steamos-btrfs).

+If it's a first time installation, edit `./files/etc/default/steamos-btrfs`.

+- `STEAMOS_BTRFS_HOME_FORMAT`               : toggle formatting of the `/home` partition instead of converting it.
+An attempt will be made to backup `/home` if the memory allows for it but **expect data loss when using this options!**
+- `STEAMOS_BTRFS_HOME_FORMAT_OPTS`          : flags to pass to `mkfs.btrfs` when freshly formatting the `/home` partition instead of converting it.
 - `STEAMOS_BTRFS_HOME_CONVERT_OPTS`         : the options to pass to `btrfs-convert` during the `/home` conversion.
 You could for instance choose a different checksumming algorithm like `xxhash` instead of `crc32c` with `--checksum xxhash`.
 - `STEAMOS_BTRFS_HOME_MOUNT_OPTS`           : the mount options to use for mounting the `/home` partition.
 Changing only this variable will not have any effect if the conversion is already done. `/etc/fstab` would need to be edited to reflect the new values and you can do this easily by running the installation script again [`./install.sh`](install.sh) (pick `Convert /home` again during installation).
 - `STEAMOS_BTRFS_HOME_MOUNT_SUBVOL`         : the root subvolume to use when mounting.
 Changing only this variable will not have any effect if the conversion is already done.
 A new subvolume with the desired name would need to be created and `/etc/fstab` would need to be edited to reflect the new values.